TOPIC: PASSWORD

 Changing the Ansible Vault editor from Vi to Nano

-Recently, I got to experimenting with Ansible after reading about the orchestration tool in a copy of Admin magazine.
-It came in handy for updating a few web servers that I have as well as updating my main Linux workstation.
-For the former, automated entry of SSH passwords sufficed but the same did not apply for sudo usage on my local machine.
-This meant that I needed to use Ansible Vault to store the administrator password and doing so opened up a file in the Vi editor. since I am not familiar with Vi and wanted to get things sorted quickly, I fancied using something more user-friendly like Nano.
+15th August 2022Recently, I got to experiment with Ansible after reading about the orchestration tool in a copy of Admin magazine.
+It came in handy for updating a few web servers that I have, as well as updating my main Linux workstation.
+For the former, automated entry of SSH passwords sufficed, but the same did not apply for sudo usage on my local machine.
+This meant that I needed to use Ansible Vault to store the administrator password, and doing so opened up a file in the Vi editor.
+Since I am not familiar with Vi and wanted to get things sorted quickly, I fancied using something more user-friendly like Nano.

-Doing this meant adding the following line to .bashrc:
+Doing this meant adding the following line to .bashrc

 export EDITOR=nano